gsimon75/docker_javaeditor/README.md

 * [OpenJDK](https://www.openlogic.com/openjdk-downloads)
     ... and unzip it, and you may remove the .zip
 * [JavaEditor](http://javaeditor.org/doku.php?id=en:download) installer

+NOTE: If you choose a 64-bit JavaEditor, then also choose a 64-bit JDK to match it.

 Enable X11 programs to connect from anywhere who can access your `/tmp/.X11-unix/`:
 ```